gslin/rtorrent-docker/README.md

 rtorrent-docker
 ===============

-Running [rTorrent](https://github.com/rakshasa/rtorrent) in a [Docker](https://www.docker.com/) container for isolation, based on Ubuntu 20.04 and system rtorrent.
+Running [rTorrent](https://github.com/rakshasa/rtorrent) in a [Docker](https://www.docker.com/) container for isolation, based on Ubuntu 22.04 and self-compiled rtorrent.

-This package also has implemented an workaround for the [hanging bug](https://github.com/rakshasa/rtorrent/issues/180), so it also runs dnsmasq.
+This package also has implemented two workarounds for the [hanging bug](https://github.com/rakshasa/rtorrent/issues/180), one is running dnsmasq, another one is use of libudns.

 Command
 -------